ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 # Parallel genomic variant calling with Genome Analysis Toolkit (GATK) #

-This QuickBytes outlines how to run a pipeline based on Genome Analysis Toolkit v4.xx (GATK4) best practices, a common pipeline for processing genomic data from Illumina platforms.
+This QuickBytes outlines how to run a pipeline based on Genome Analysis Toolkit v4 (GATK4) best practices, a common pipeline for processing genomic data from Illumina platforms.
 Major modifications from “true” best practices are done to facilitate using this pipeline for both model and non-model organisms.
 Additionally, we show how to best parallelize these steps on CARC.
-Here we to summarize the steps and provide an example of a parallel script, but more extensive documentation (including other Best Practices pipelines) can be found [here](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows).
+Here we summarize the steps and provide an example of a parallelized script, but extensive documentation (including other Best Practices pipelines) can be found [here](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows).
 Specifically, the Best Practices informing this pipeline are the [data pre-processing workflow](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery) and the [germline short variant discovery workflow](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-).
-GATK also has workflows developed already, but those are meant to be run as a “black box”.
-Here we aim to give you sample commands to emulate these scripts, which will also allow you easily modify the pipeline.
+We aim to give you sample commands to emulate these scripts workflows, which will also allow you to easily modify the pipeline.

-The goal of this is to output Single Nucleotide Polymorphisms (SNPs) and optionally indels for a given dataset.
+The goal of this pipeline is to output Single Nucleotide Polymorphisms (SNPs) and optionally indels for a given dataset.
 This same pipeline can be used for humans, model organisms, and non-model organisms.
 Spots that can leverage information from model organisms are noted, but those steps can also be bypassed for the sake of generality.
 Because sample size and depth of coverage are often lower in non-model organisms, filtering recommendations and memory requirements will vary.
 Note that this assumes you are using paired-end data and will differ slightly if you use unpaired.

 The basic steps are aligning and processing raw reads into binary alignment map (BAM) files, optionally getting descriptive metrics about the samples’ sequencing and alignment, calling variants to produce genomic variant call format (GVCF) files, and finally filtering those variants for analysis.

 Please note that you must cite any program you use in a paper.
 At the end of this, we have provided citations you would include for the programs we ran here.

 ## Preliminary stuff ##